jfpoilpret/fast-arduino-lib/dox/main.md

 - **fastarduino**: contains "core" FastArduino source files, handling all AVR MCU internal parts: Digital Input/Output, Timers, Analog-Digital Converters, Interrupts, I2C, SPI, Watchdog, UART...
     - **boards**: contains MCU target specific files, defines as "traits"
     - **devices**: contains source code to implement support for various external devices, such as DS1307 RTC chip, HC-SR04 ultrasonic range sensor, NRF24L01+ Radio-frequency chip, Servomotor drives...
+    - **tests**: contains a few utilities only used for building examples to test new features.

 Most of the library's source code is inside `.h` header files, only a small part of it is in `.cpp` files.
 This is due to heavy C++ template usage which requires most source code to be present on header files.